Turning ideas into reality can be overwhelming for a lot of people. Especially for those without a creative background.

-Turning an idea into reality is not rocket science, but it requires going through certain steps and following a process.
+But making a product and turning a vision into reality, doesn’t have to become a rocket science.
+It only requires to follow a simple step by step process.
 This process is the Creative Process and is the fundamental framework of product development.

 Why A Creative Process Is Important

-For this reason, I want to give you 3 major reasons why following a Creative Process is important:
+For this reason, I want to give you 3 major reasons why understanding and following a Creative Process is so important:

 1. Get a better understanding of the problem